uvarc/rc-website/content/userinfo/accord/faq.md

 1. Who can use ACCORD?

 	+ Researchers from public universities across the state of Virginia are invited to request access.
-ACCORD is also open to reserachers from other states who are working on COVID related projects
+ACCORD is also open to researchers from other states who are working on COVID related projects
 <br>
 <br>